Social Media In Criminal Defense

 If you are currently involved in a criminal defense case, keep the following social media tips in mind:

 - Update your privacy settings and make it difficult for unknown parties to access any of your information or activity.

 - Watch what you say, and not only on your own account.
 Even the comments you make on a friend’s status update can incriminate you.
 If you wouldn’t feel comfortable saying it in front of a judge, don’t publish it online.

 - Beware of photos that can implicate you, as a picture is worth 1,000 words.

 - Monitor your profile carefully.
 Even if you are incredibly cautious, your friends can still post about you, or on your page.
 Remember – during this time, you are being watched.

 CONTACT BERRY LAW FIRM TODAY

-If you are in need of an Omaha criminal defense lawyer you can rely on, the strongminded lawyers of Berry Law Firm will dedicate their time to helping you attain optimal results.
+If you are in need of an Omaha criminal defense lawyer you can rely on, the strongminded lawyers of Berry Law will dedicate their time to helping you attain optimal results.
 Their skilled attorneys have the proficiency and tenacity it takes to best represent you during a criminal defense case–they understand the importance of presenting the best image possible to the courts, and can advise you on the best course of action to take.